bvks2020sameer/matrixLab/README.md

 # matrixLab
-C++ libraries to solve fundamental matrix functions matrixLab primarily constitutes of 5 different libraries
+matrixLab is a set of C++ libraries to solve fundamental matrix functions matrixLab primarily constitutes of 5 different libraries
 1. vector.h to handle all vector operations
 2. matrix.h to handle all matrix operations